Skip to Content

 Not All Steel is Good

 You may think that, as long as the manufacturer of your bushcraft knife claims the blade is made out of either stainless steel or carbon steel, it must be good to go, right?
+Nope.

-Carbon blades are essentially the direct opposite: they are incredibly prone to rust and pitting when exposed to moisture, but also have greater durability and longevity.
+Carbon blades are essentially the direct opposite: they are incredibly prone to rust and pitting when exposed to moisture, but they also have greater durability and longevity.

 • CPM Stainless